 How do multifocal contacts work?
+Read on to find out more about this fascinating subject.

 When I first started wearing contact lenses, I never gave a thought to what might happen when I got older.
 Even when my mum started wearing bifocal eye glasses to be able to see clearly over both short and long distances, I didn't even think that one day, I might also need a lens with a dual prescription.